lekhrajdinkar/solution-engineer/01_aws/03_database/05_DAX.md

   - TTL (item)
 - DONE, get **cluster URL** and use in app.

+---
 ## use case
 - to fix **hot key** problem
   - specific key read too many time, giving throttleError
   - then cache that item in DAX
   - cache has **TTL** (`5 min` default)
+- millions of requests per second to DynamoDB, causing performance issue.
+  - Add DAX on front.

+---
 ## Architecture example
 - ![img.png](../99_img/dva/00/img-dax.png)
 - usinf DAX and ElasticCache, both.